 Our infrastructure is on AWS and it's managed and tested as code with Ansible and Terraform.
 We use Gitlab to store all our code and run CI/CD pipelines.
 We rely on Prometheus, Grafana, Logstash, Kibana, Sentry to monitor our applications.
 We deploy our components mostly in our Kubernetes cluster.
 We store our data on PostgreSQL databases, mirror it in several ElasticSearch clusters and cache it on Redis instances.

 Data is processed using Kafka queues and Celery is used as messaging system.
 We use Spark and MapReduce jobs to clean, match and link data from several sources and providers.
 Django is the main framework for webserver and for static pages we use Hugo.

-The data science team heavily relies on Jupyter for experimenting with data and algorithms, uses tools like ScikitLearn and Tensorflow to create machine learning models, manages the lifecycle with MLFlow.
-We have our own engine, dandelion.eu, for semantic text extraction, but we also use other NLP tools like SpaCy and BERT for some text analysis tasks.
+The data science team heavily relies on Jupyter for experimenting with data and algorithms, uses tools like ScikitLearn and Tensorflow to create machine learning models, manages the lifecycle with KubeFlow.
+We have our own engine, dandelion.eu, for semantic text extraction, but we also leverage other NLP tools like SpaCy and BERT and the latest LLM technology for text analysis tasks.